taylorelley/CrewAI-Studio-Insecure/README.md

 - **TLS/SSL inspection ready**: All installation and runtime entrypoints disable certificate verification (including `requests` sessions) so the app keeps working behind SSL-inspecting proxies or with self-signed certs.
+- **Postgres search tool**: The PGSearch tool loads only when your installed `crewai-tools` release provides it, preventing import errors in environments that ship a build without that optional integration.

 ## Support CrewAI Studio